The Top Destination Wedding Locations of All Time

 When to Wed: Summer (December to February) is ideal for beach bashes, while winter (June to August) is best for game viewing if you want to give guests a wild treat.
 Average temperatures in Cape Town range from 64 degrees in winter to 80 in summer, so you're pretty safe year-round, but other regions can reach as high as 95 in the summer months.

-Why Get Hitched Here: There's a reason why French painter Paul Gauguin set his most famous works in Tahiti -- the island is known worldwide for its picturesque landscape packed with palms, fragrant vanilla farms, vivid blooms and postcard-worthy rain forests.
+There's a reason why French painter Paul Gauguin set his most famous works in Tahiti -- the island is known worldwide for its picturesque landscape packed with palms, fragrant vanilla farms, vivid blooms and postcard-worthy rain forests.
 And there's an even better reason why it makes the far-flung list: It gets relatively few tourists (more people visit Hawaii in 10 days than visit Tahiti in a year!).
 So you and your guests will enjoy great service and crowd-free beaches.
-Recommend that your guests tour the capital city of Papeete and hit the Marche du Papeete (central market) for black pearls, carvings, shells, vanilla, coffee and perfumes, or make their way to popular spots like Papenoo, Punaauia and Paea for surfing.
+Guests should tour the capital city of Papeete and hit the Marche du Papeete (central market) for black pearls, carvings, shells, vanilla, coffee and perfumes, or make their way to popular spots like Papenoo, Punaauia and Paea for surfing.
 And for a fun welcome activity, treat guests to a Polynesian show with traditional music and twirling flaming torches.

 When to Wed: The dry season runs from May to October, but evenings can be cool, so remind your guests to pack wraps and sweaters for the evening.